 Loon Lake, WA (May 19, 2026) – Two men were injured Monday evening, May 18, after a head-on collision along State Route 395 about four miles south of Loon Lake, according to the Washington State Patrol.
 Investigators said a pickup truck traveling north crossed the center line and struck a southbound car.

 Both vehicles later hit guardrails on opposite sides of the highway.
-The pickup came to a stop blocking both directions of SR-395, while the smaller car rested in the northbound lane.
-A 32-year-old Maple Valley man and a 27-year-old Kettle Falls man were identified as the drivers involved.
+The pickup came to a stop blocking both directions of State Route 395, while the smaller car rested in the northbound lane.
+Two men, a 32-year-old from Maple Valley and a 27-year-old from Kettle Falls, were identified as the drivers involved.

 The Maple Valley driver was taken by ambulance to Sacred Heart Medical Center and was cited for crossing the center line, troopers said.
 The Kettle Falls driver was flown to the same hospital for treatment.
 No additional details about the wreck were released Tuesday.